naren-venhan/vikrai/packages/modules/user/README.md

 # User Module

-The User Module is Medusa’s user engine.
+The User Module is vikrai’s user engine.